 Notwithstanding changes in the political and philosophical approach to policing in the past ten years, there is ample evidence that the partnership approach to crime prevention and community safety is valid and effective.
 Current research and evaluation justifies the continuation of partnerships for community safety.
 Safe Communities Foundation NZ is the only national organisation and community network that has a focus on Community Safety: injury and crime prevention.
-More than 30 local authorities are part of the Safe Communities network with a further five, including Auckland and Dunedin, in the pipeline.
+More than 25 local authorities are part of the Safe Communities network.
 It is therefore no surprise that Police are represented on 100% of the Safe Communities throughout New Zealand.
 At a local level at least, the value of Safe Communities is understood and Police are engaged.